M18 Hellcat: Variants

-The only M18 variant produced in significant numbers was the Armored Utility Vehicle M39, a turretless variation used as a gun tractor or command and reconnaissance vehicle.
+The only M18 variant produced in significant numbers was the M39 armored utility vehicle, a turretless variation used as a gun tractor or command and reconnaissance vehicle.
 In March 1944, the Ordnance Department authorized the construction of two prototypes; the T41 was a prime mover for the 3-inch Gun M5, while the T41E1 was a command and reconnaissance vehicle that could also be easily converted into a prime mover.
 The T41E1 configuration was found superior and development of the T41 version was cancelled, although subsequently, the prime mover version of the T41E1 was referred to as the T41, and the command and reconnaissance vehicle as its original designation of T41E1.

 640 of the early production M18s that had been returned to the Buick factory for modification were converted into the T41 prime mover configuration between October 1944 and March 1945 by removing the turret and fitting seats for up to eight men in the open fighting space.
 This version was armed with a single M2 machine gun on a flexible mount.
 In November 1944, it was standardized as the M39.
 At the request of the European Theater in early 1945, ten more of the Hellcats were modified into the T41E1 configuration for testing, although they were never standardized.
-M39s saw combat during the last days of World War II in Europe and during the Korean War, primarily as armored personnel and munitions carriers and were finally declared obsolete on February 14, 1957.
+M39s saw combat during the last days of World War II in Europe and during the Korean War, primarily as armored personnel and munitions carriers and were finally declared obsolete on 14 February 1957.
 About 100 M39s were transferred to the West German Bundeswehr in 1956, where they were used to train the reestablished Panzergrenadier armored infantry units.

 A number of other variants were proposed, including a mobile command post, howitzer carrier, and flamethrower carrier.
 Known variants include: